hablaras/script.artwork.loader/README.md

 - banner
 - discart

 Kodi itself cannot add these artwork types to the database at the time of writing (Kodi 16.1 or earlier).
-It CAN add poster and fanart via the nfo file, but not e.g. a clearlogo.
+It **can** add poster and fanart via the nfo file, but not e.g. a clearlogo.

-The "artwork downloader" always downloads files from e.g. fanart.tv, but has no option to load "sidecar" images from disk.
+Compared to the "artwork downloader" addon: that one downloads files from e.g. fanart.tv, but has no option to load "sidecar" images from disk.

 This addon expects the artwork files to be "sidecar" files, so in the same folder as the movie and named like this: